cncf/toc/process/archiving.md

 What does archiving for a CNCF project mean?

 * CNCF will no longer provide any support for the project, via service desk
-* CNCF will list archived projects online
+* CNCF will list archived projects online, but other marketing activities are stopped
 * Archived CNCF projects will be transferred to the Linux Foundation for neutral holding and support

 ## Reactivating an Archived Project